 Christ is The Strength of My Heart and My Portion

 Whom have I in heaven but you?
 And earth has nothing I desire besides you.
 My flesh and my heart may fail, but God is the strength of my heart and my portion (inheritance) forever….As for me, it is good to be near God.
 I have made the Sovereign Lord my refuge; I will tell of all your deeds….Now I commit you to God and to the word of His grace, which can build you up and give you an inheritance among all those who are sanctified.
 (Psalm 73:25-28; Acts 20:32)

-Psalm 73 was written by Asaph who felt that life was unfair and that wicked people were prospering unjustly.
-He felt that way a thousand years before Christ.
-Most of us feel the same in the 21st century.
+Psalm 73 was written by Asaph who felt that life was unfair when wicked people were prospering.
+He felt that way a thousand years before Christ and most of us feel the same in the 21st century.
 Asaph was tempted to wonder if was worth it to live a Christ-pleasing life.
 But then he went to worship God (Father, Son, and Spirit) along with the Lord’s people.
 And then God gave him an attitude adjustment.
 Spirit and truth worship is more than just going to church.
 Real worship is a meeting with God and He changes our perspective when we encounter Him.
 When Asaph came into God’s presence, the Lord re-taught Asaph to look at things from an eternal viewpoint, which clarifies life’s issues and reveals spiritual realities.
-Asaph recognized the superficiality of worldly wealth and power and he re-realized that God is the only true source of everlasting life and joy.
+Asaph recognized the superficiality of worldly wealth and power.
+And he re-realized that God is the only true source of everlasting life and joy.
 Jim and Elisabeth Elliot understood that also.
 Do we?